Skip to main content

 32. Website

 Entry may be any use of your credit union’s website, either internet or intranet.
 Each entry should relate to a specific promotion focusing on growth or retention.
 If the entry is a complete website redesign, you must include screen shots of the former website for comparison purposes (PDF or JPEG).
 Provide screen shots of mobile site or responsive design if applicable.
 Provide URL as a PDF.
-Microsites should be entered in category #9 (Digital Advertising).
+Microsites should be entered in category #11 – Digital Advertising.

 back to top